Insert data from a SQL Server procedure

-Tutorial on how to insert data into a SQL Server table from inside a stored procedure.
+Tutorial on how to insert data from a SQL Server stored procedure using T-SQL variables.
 And also how to show or hide the number of rows inserted by the procedure.
 This example of a T-SQL procedure inserts rows into a customer table.
+This is a 3 step tutorial to learn how to insert rows from a stored procedure with variables.

-1.1 Create the sales table
+1. Create the sales table to use in the procedure

-First, check that the example table does not exist.
+First, check that the example customers table does not exist.
 If the table exists, then delete it with the DROP TABLE command.
 Then create the customers table to insert the rows of the example.

 -- Test if the table CUSTOMERS already exists